rjoleary/cs452-kernel/README.md

 An idle task exists that runs at the lowest priority.
 Since we measure the time spend in any given user task, we can use the idle task's running time as a metric of how much time is spent waiting on events.

+### System Calls

+The following are declared in `include/user/task.h` and can be included via `#include <task.h>`:

+- `ErrorOr<Tid> Create(Priority priority, void (*code)());` instantiates a task with the given priority and entry point.
+If the priority is higher than the active task's priority, the new task will begin execution immediately.
+If the priority is outside of the valid range, `-ERR_BADARG` is returned.
+If the kernel runs out of task descriptors, `-ERR_NORES` is returned.
+Currently, task descriptors are not recycled, so a maximum of 32 tasks may be created ever including the idle and first tasks.
+- `Tid MyTid();` returns the task id of the calling task.
+- `Tid myParentTid();` returns the task if of the calling task's parent.
+- `Error taskInfo(Tid tid, TaskInfo *taskInfo);` fills in a `TaskInfo` struct for the given tid.
+The struct contains the tid, parent tid, priority, user time percentage, system time percentage and task state.
+This is used by the `task` and `taskall` commands
+- `void pass();` ceases execution of the calling task, but leaves it in the ready state.
+This syscall enables cooperative multitasking.
+- `void exeunt();` terminates execution of the task forever.
+This syscall does not return.
+Currently, task descriptors are not recycled.

+The following are declared in `include/user/itc.h` and can be included via `#include <itc.h>`:

+- `ErrorOr<void> send(Tid tid, const T &msg, U &reply)` send an arbitrary message to a tid and get an arbitrary reply.
+- `ErrorOr<void> receive(Tid *tid, T &msg)` receive an arbitrary message from a task.
+- `ErrorOr<void> reply(Tid tid, const T &msg)` reply to a message from the given task.

+The following are declared in `include/user/event.h` and can be included via `#include <event.h>`:

+- `int awaitEvent(Event eventid)`: wait for an external event.
+- The `eventid` may be any of the following: `PeriodicTimer` - fires every 10ms, `Uart1Rx`/`Uart2Rx` - fires on UART receive, or `Uart1Tx`/`Uart1Rx` -
+  fires on UART transmit.

+### Memory layout

+The memory layout is as follows:

+    0x00218000 - 0x00218014: data (global variables)
+    0x00218014 - 0x00238020: bss (data initialized to zero)
+      0x00218020 - 0x00238020: 32 user stacks, each 4096 bytes
+    0x00238020 - 0x00244c30: text (program code and readonly data)
+    0x00244c30 - 0x01fdcdfc: kernel stack

+Most of the memory right now is allocated to the kernel.
+In the future, we hope on making more and larger user stacks.

+To prevent stack overflow, the source code is compiled with the `-Wstack-usage=4096`.
+This generates a compile-time warning if the stack starting at any function can ever exceed 4096 bytes.

 ### Context Switching